Cereceres/banorte-payworks/readme.md

 ##### payworks.on(\<string\> eventName)

 The payworks instance has a method to listen general events when a request has been finished.
+The event emitter used is eventEmitter2, then you can use wild cards and other features from that module.

 `[methodName].approved`